hashhashu/separable-notes/README.md

 ### Feedback
 * If you have any questions, feel free to ask and I'll get back to you at the weekend.

+### TODO
+* export to one markdown file
+* add uuid in the ?

+Please start it if you like it, Thanks.

 Thanks to [todo-tree](https://github.com/Gruntfuggly/todo-tree)